inaimathi/gtypist-single-space/gtypist.typ

 I:(7) Pointed Paragraph (a s)
 *:_R_R_L38
-S:    Sadness possesses her as she stands against the panes :that the sash separates.
+S:Sadness possesses her as she stands against the panes :that the sash separates.
 She is sad because the same dress :is not washed and in shape; and so she says it is useless to :save it.
 She is sad also because she has to stay in Alabama